 While some of these injuries can often prove fairly minor, more severe injuries can require thousands of dollars of medical care, extensive hospitalizations, and arduous recovery time.
 If you were severely injured in any kind of car accident, you’ll want to make sure that you hire competent representation so that you can receive as much compensation as you deserve.

-After Your Accident, When Should You Talk to a Personal Injury Attorney?
+After Your Accident, When Should You Talk to an Aldine Personal Injury Attorney?

-You might not think you need to hire a car accident attorney, especially if your accident and injuries are relatively minor.
-However, even then, and especially for more serious accidents and injuries, a personal injury attorney can help you go up against big auto insurance companies and their lawyers.
+You might not think you need to hire an attorney, especially if your accident and car accident injuries are relatively minor.
+However, even then, and especially for more serious car crashes and injuries, a personal injury attorney can help you go up against big auto insurance companies and their lawyers.
 Your attorney already knows the personal injury laws and procedural rules and can effectively handle all of the legwork for you.
-Because insurance companies and their lawyers have the knowledge to reduce compensation and even deny a claim altogether, hiring a personal injury attorney is a good idea for people who:
+Because insurance companies and their lawyers have the knowledge to reduce compensation and even deny a car accident claim altogether, hiring a personal injury attorney is a good idea for people who:

 - Suffered severe injuries